-The wedding garter can be purchased by anyone.
+It can be purchased by anyone.
 It is completely acceptable for you to purchase the garter for yourself especially if you have a specific style in mind.
 A garter may also be a fun and thoughtful bridal shower gift from your bridesmaids.
 The bride and groom can also purchase it together if they so decide.

 How much does the wedding garter cost?

-The wedding garter ranges in price depending on how elaborate and decorative it is.
+The bridal garter ranges in price depending on how elaborate and decorative it is.
 The cost can be anywhere from $10 to $150.
-How much you want to spend on a wedding garter is completely up to you.
+How much you want to spend on the garter is completely up to you.
 You can also DIY a wedding garter to save costs!

 Which leg does the wedding garter go on?

-The wedding garter can be placed on whichever leg is most comfortable for you.
+It can be placed on whichever leg is most comfortable for you.
 There is no good luck or misfortune associated with wearing it on either leg.
 Placement of the garter also depends on personal desire, but it is generally worn on the thigh about three inches above the knee.
 Again, wear the garter in whatever way is most comfortable for you on your wedding day.